Originally posted in 2014

 Lewko went on to explain that people were skiing in the area off Huckleberry chair anyway, so for the folks who own Castle, this was part of a way to keep the area safe.
 It is now managed by patrol, including avalanche bombing.
 “It was a patrol challenge for us to keep people out of the area, who didn’t have the proper gear (transceiver/probe/shovel),” Lewko said.
 So now it's an added treat for Lewko and his guides to be taking people into the area, although not until after they’ve had an introduction to how backcountry gear is properly used.

-Whether you are looking for an intro day or just some epic turns featuring blower pow, saddle up and head over to Castle's website to book your cat skiing today.
+Whether you are looking for an intro day or just some epic turns featuring killer pow, saddle up and head over to Castle's website to book your cat skiing today.

 NOTE: during this video it is stated that Castle Mountain is the only place in Alberta where you can cat ski.
 This is no longer true.
 Fortress Mountain has recently re-opened for cat skiing.